lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 General Advice
 ==============

-LSST Query Services (Qserv) provides access to the LSST Database Catalogs.
-Users can query the catalogs using standard SQL query language with a few `restrictions <https://qserv.lsst.io/user/index.html#restrictions>`__.

 **Use spatial constraints on RA and Dec.**
 It is recommended to always start with spatial constraints for a small radius and then expand the search area.